RastreatorTeam/rastreator/README.md

 Positional arguments:
 - check: This mode checks the correctness of one or more query files.
-- command: This mode executes one Cypher sentence passed as a one-liner command.
+- command: This mode executes one Cypher statement passed as a one-liner command.
 - execute: This mode executes in batch mode one or more query files.
-- interactive: This mode provides a REPL shell with autocomplete support and allows the execution of multiple Cypher sentences in a single session.
+- interactive: This mode provides a REPL shell with autocomplete support and allows the execution of multiple Cypher statements in a single session.

 ### 7.1.
 Check mode